refirst11/react-page-fitter/readme.md

   If not set, observe the imported component.
 - options (optional): viewport property values.

   1\. offsetX: A number representing the horizontal offset to use if the element fits.
   The default value is 0.

   2\. offsetY: A number representing the vertical offset to use if the element fits.
   The default value is 0.

-## Tested

-Next.js 13.2.4 Stable Pages Route
-Next.js 13.3.0 Beta App Route
-Remix 1.15.0 v2_routeConvention

 ## License